Serdan/AutoClosedUnionGenerator/README.md

 # AutoClosedUnionGenerator

-Using this package requires ExhaustiveMatching.Analyzer
+This package includes a dependency on ExhaustiveMatching.Analyzer

 The following: